Examples Of Various Ways To Invite People To Hang Out

 If you go this route, someone may turn you down just because they're not comfortable with the idea of meeting a whole bunch of people they don't know.
 Not everyone's good at that kind of thing.

 Inviting an existing friend who you haven't seen in a while to hang out

 Once they've hung out with someone a few times, and the new friendship feels more solid, I think most people are okay with making further invitations.
 One place where they can get nervous is if they haven't talked to someone in a while.
 Even after as little as a few weeks they may feel weird contacting them again and seeing if they want to do something.
 They may worry about whether the relationship has changed, or if the pause in contact has had a negative effect.
 Most of those worries don't amount to much though, and inviting them to hang out again is pretty straightforward.
 You can quickly acknowledge you haven't spoken in a bit, then ask them to do something like you normally would.

 - "What have you been up to lately?
 Do you want to get lunch and catch up?"

 - "Wow, we've both been busy this month.
 I'm free next week.
 Want to come over to my place?
 We can throw some food on the BBQ and fill each other in on what we've been doing?"

 How To Get Back In Touch With An Old Friend Or Acquaintance

 Inviting yourself to someone's event

 It's mainly in another article that I cover the tricky issue of inviting yourself to things.
-Basically, you've got to be really careful, but there are times when it can be okay to do it.
-For example, if you've been getting along with someone in one of your classes, and he mentions often getting together with some friends to play card games every week, and he gives the impression it's an 'everybody is welcome' kind of thing, you could say something like, "So you and your friends play cards every Saturday, right?
+Basically, you've got to be careful, but there are times when it can be okay to do it.
+For example, if you've been getting along with someone in one of your classes, and he mentions often getting together with some friends to play card games every week, and gives the impression it's an "everybody is welcome" kind of thing, you could say something like, "So you and your friends play cards every Saturday, right?
 I'm actually into that too.
 Would it be okay if I joined you one day?"